darcys22/digital-receipts-erc/receipt-generator/README.md

 yarn install
 ```

+Then run both the frontend and backend using
 ```
 yarn dev
+yarn api
 ```

-## Show your support
+## Giving Recognition to the original author of the non-cryptocurrency related receipt app

-Please show support to the original author of this repo.
+Please show support to the original creator of the receipt generator app.
+I simply forked it and added crypto!
 Star the repository and follow him on [Twitter](https://twitter/vijayhardaha/) if this project helped you!

 Forked originally from https://github.com/vijayhardaha/receipt-generator